 Collaborating with Youth Organizations to synergize in preventing and handling COVID-19 in Bali.

-Participate in supporting government programs in an effort to prevent the spread of the Covid-19 virus on the island of Bali
+Participate in supporting government programs in efforts to prevent the spread of the Covid-19 virus

 Covid-19 as a pandemic has hit Indonesia, even the world, and now is the second year.
 A total of 34,954 people have been exposed (source: kawalcovid19, 24 August 2021) to the Corona virus in Denpasar City.
 The island of Bali, with its main activities in the tourism sector, has been greatly affected by this pandemic.
 Among them are in the field of travel agents, hotel businesses, restaurants/restaurants, souvenir and souvenir shops, transportation (land, sea and air), tourism employees.
 But Bali must continue to rise from Covid 19, because then the economy will recover.